Check out a free preview of the full Astro for Fast Website Development course

 [00:03:15]

-So then I can get the content, because the only thing I don't get out of the front matter is the actual page content.
+So then I can get the content, because the only thing I don't get out of the frontmatter is the actual page content.
 And the way that Astro handles that is they give us the post and a render method, which will give us the ability to render this out.

 [00:03:34]

 I'm not gonna worry about the fact that this is typed as any.
-If you want to, you can import some special types that will set the prompts to be the content collection posts and then you'll get the autocomplete and stuff.
+If you want to, you can import some special types that will set the props to be the content collection posts and then you'll get the autocomplete and stuff.
 I'm not super worried about it.
 I'm close enough to this one that I don't care.

 [00:03:56]

 I would probably change it otherwise.
 And I also just realized that I made an error.
-The slug is part of the front matter but it's a special part of Astro.
+The slug is part of the frontmatter but it's a special part of Astro.
 So it's slug is post.slug, it gets hoisted outside of the data.
-Because that is a specific piece that is added for a lot of reasons that are outside of front matter, we need it for different functional things.
+Because that is a specific piece that is added for a lot of reasons that are outside of frontmatter, we need it for different functional things.

 [00:04:20]